Unity-Technologies/com.unity.services.samples/README.md

 This repository serves as a hub for multiple sample Unity projects which demonstrate features of Unity Gaming Services SDKs.

 > **Note**: The Unity Gaming Services are currently in Open Beta.
 To participate in the Unity Gaming Services Open Beta and use the new services, go to the
-[Unity Dashboard](https://dashboard.unity3d.com/) &gt; Explore Services &gt; Unity Gaming Services Beta Details, and click Join now.
+[Unity Dashboard](https://dashboard.unity3d.com/) → Explore Services → Unity Gaming Services Beta Details, and click Join now.

 ## Getting Started